Bytecode VM

 Profiling#

-The --profile flag on GocciaScriptLoader enables language-level profiling of the bytecode VM.
+The --profile option on GocciaScriptLoader enables language-level profiling of the bytecode VM.
 See profiling.md for the full guide.

 --profile=opcodes— opcode frequency histogram, opcode pair frequency (superinstruction candidates), and scalar fast-path hit rate for generic arithmetic/comparison opcodes--profile=functions— per-function self-time, total-time, call count, and heap allocation count--profile=all— both--profile-output=path.json— JSON export